 From their use of CLT in class and associated experiences (facilitator support and students' reactions), the teachers reported having strengthened their existing CLT-related knowledge or their knowledge gained from the seminar.
 All of them reported having achieved important learning gains concerning lesson planning that facilitated their understanding of various aspects of lesson objectives, and this came particularly from peer collaboration and facilitator feedback.
 For example, Shire explained that from planning his lessons, he learned how to state specific lesson objectives.
 He discussed his learning as follows, "Preparing lesson plans enabled me to learn that specific lesson objectives need to be stated in precise terms and used with specific daily lessons."
-Tola also reported his learning regarding this point as follows, "My facilitator's feedback on my lesson plans, and my own practical teaching experience taught me that planning a lesson is very useful to have a clear focus of lesson is essentially helpful to catch and focus students' attention on the lesson."
+Tola also reported his learning regarding this point as follows, "My facilitator's feedback on my lesson plans, and my own practical teaching experience taught me that planning a lesson is very useful to have a clear focus of lesson execution."
+In addition, he said that "Communicating objectives at the start of a lesson is essentially helpful to catch and focus students' attention on the lesson."